hindmasj/my-nifi-cluster/docs/influxdb.md

 2. Start the Telegraf service instance. ``docker compose up telegraf -d``
 3. Check the logs for the Telegraf service in Docker Desktop to ensure that there are no errors.

-You can now view data for in your new bucket inside InfluxDB by using the GUI.
+You can now view data for the NiFi cluster in your new bucket inside InfluxDB by using the GUI.

 ## Issues And Next Steps